Setup and Installation

 ODBC Data Provider

 ODBC data sources can be defined (using a system DSN) to remove credentials from the configuration file.
-For ODBC connections, most ODBC drivers will allow you to setup a system DSN entry on the server, then the connection string in the gateway will be to only point to the DSN entry.
+For ODBC connections, most ODBC drivers will allow you to set up a system DSN entry on the server, then the connection string in the gateway will be to only point to the DSN entry.
 See Administer ODBC data sources for more information.
-Below is an example for setting up a ODBC data source for Oracle.
+Below is an example for setting up an ODBC data source for Oracle.

 -